2017 Rugby League World Cup final: Entertainment

 Injured Australian five-eighth Johnathan Thurston and English rugby league icon Kevin Sinfield presented the teams onto the field.
 Amber Dawn-Finch sang God Save the Queen for the English, and tenor Scott Muller sang Advance Australia Fair for the Australians.

 Match

 First half

 Boyd Cordner scored the first try in the 15th minute for Australia, and Cameron Smith converted.

 After the first 40 minutes, Australia went into half-time with a 6–0 lead.

 Second half

 In the 47th minute, Michael Morgan appeared to have scored a try, but was ruled no try when referred to the video referee due to ruled interference, resulting in a penalty to England.

 In the 65th minute, English centre Kallum Watkins broke the Australian line causing an 2-on-1 overlap with Elliott Whitehead unmarked, but was ankle-tapped by Australia's Josh Dugan which ended up being a match-winning moment for the Kangaroos.

-The second half ended up being a scorless affair for both sides; after 80 minutes Australia retaining the World Cup with a 6–0 victory.
+The second half ended up being a scoreless affair for both sides; after 80 minutes Australia retaining the World Cup with a 6–0 victory.